yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 ## Acceptance

-The last step is the handoff&mdash;I have to present my solution to the [project manager]({% pst 2015/sep/2015-09-22-micromanagement %}), the sponsor of the project, and the team.
+The last step is the handoff---I have to present my solution to the [project manager]({% pst 2015/sep/2015-09-22-micromanagement %}), the sponsor of the project, and the team.
 Everybody has to accept it.
 It doesn't mean they will like it, and that's not the goal.
 The